jmfriedt/sentinel1_level0/position.md

-See Sentinel-1-SAR-Space-Packet-Protocol-Data-Unit.pdf page 23: the position is updated once every second
+# Analyzing the packet decoder output to extract the satellite position and velocity

+See <a href="doc/Sentinel-1-SAR-Space-Packet-Protocol-Data-Unit.pdf">Sentinel-1-SAR-Space-Packet-Protocol-Data-Unit.pdf</a>
+page 23: the position and velocity are updated once every second, and the information is spread over multiple successive frames so the analysis is most easily performed as a post-processing step rather than in the ``read_file.c`` program itself.

-When decoding a raw data file, the WordIndex and WordValue are displayed on the console and can be extracted:
+When decoding a raw data file, the WordIndex and WordValue are displayed on the console and can be extracted if the output of the decoder is saved in a file:
 ```
 read_file S1B_IW_RAW__0SDV_20210216T083028_20210216T083100_025629_030DEF_1684.SAFE/s1b-iw-raw-s-vv-20210216t083028-20210216t083100-025629-030def.dat > t
 cat t | grep Word |  cut -d= -f2,3 | cut -c 1-3,12-16 > pvt
 ```

-for processing with GNU/Octave or Matlab:
+for processing with GNU/Octave or Matlab (assuming the file ``pvt`` holds the index value and associated word, check the file content if Octave fails to read the file content):
 ```
 f=fopen("pvt");
 d=fscanf(f,"%x");